-In future, we plan to extend our online tool \textit{CodeLabeller} using crowdsourcing to obtain a larger reference set to train the model as well as automatically predicting the pattern, which should improve the Precision score of the classifier.
-Furthermore, it will provide additional assurance that the model is robust enough to cope with diverse coding styles.
-We also plan to investigate whether other useful information for software maintainers can be extracted using our methods.
+In future, we plan to investigate whether other useful information for software maintainers can be extracted using our code feature or by other more features.
 While our classifier's performance is promising, further improvements are clearly highly desirable for practical use.
 While increasing the size of the training set will almost certainly improve accuracy, it is likely that adding additional code features to the SSLR files would also help, and could be targeted to improve performance on those patterns where accuracy is relatively low.

-It is also important to consider how a design pattern recognition system could be integrated into the software engineering process.
-Scenarios for both the batch processing of large codebases - for instance, to automatically insert pattern information into Javadoc comments, and interactive use from within an IDE, are plausible.
-An interactive system would offer the chance to incrementally train the detector, thus improving accuracy, and could be integrated with help systems recommending best practices for classes implementing the identified design pattern, or even, conceivably, tools recommending specific refactorings for the class currently open in the IDE.
-If the baseline performance of our classifier can be further improved, we plan to investigate these possibilities.